samlobel/GO_ENGINE/README.md

 It's making it way more difficult because of the whole 26 output thing.
 It would make it a lot easier if there was a simple rule about 'are there sensible moves'.
 It should be easy to code that, if a move fills an eye it's bad, and if a move is illegal it's bad as well.
 And that way, you never need to output None!

+CLEARLY THIS ISN'T WORKING.
+My model should most definitely be improving after so much time training.
+But it's not.

+I could: just do value iteration.
+That's a possibility.
+The other possibility is that I could just do policy learning.
+Value learning is a little sexier to me, because theres not this problem of outputting None.

+If I have a proper understanding of this, what it's saying is:

+You have a policy.
+It has parameters.
+When you lose a game, you don't know exactly where you went wrong.
+But you do know that you made a mistake somewhere along the line.
+So, you made a bunch of decisions during the game, and you want to update it so that these specific decisions are a little bit less likely to be made.
+Or more likely, if it was a win.

+So, maybe I could almost-all-zero-multiply the thing so that only the one I care about is showing, and then minimize that guy squared.

+That's an interesting approach.
+What I do is, I want to make the probability of picking that one action smaller, so what I do is, if I lost with a specific action, minimize(sum(output*zero_masks_for_all_but_the_guy_we_like))

+Or, if it was right, we could minimize the negative of that.

+That's super wasteful though, I feel like there must be a better way.
+I think dealing with the raw output would be a good place to start, because softmax does some funky stuff, but you can edit the underlying thing without worrying about reapportioning.

+Anywho, that's not a bad idea.

+I just want to decrease the chance of doing something if its bad, or increase it if its good.
+So, I compute the

+I love that you can do interpreter-level tensorflow stuff.
+It rocks, its so much easier than theano.
+So, here's what you do.
+You play a game from start to finish, on-policy (with some temperature).
+If you win,